 The Trailblazer Studios Summer Internship Program is designed to give rising college seniors and recent graduates practical, hands-on experience in the areas of Development, Production, Post, and Sound.
-This is an 8-week, paid, not for credit internship open to students who will either graduate or complete their junior year in Spring of 2019.
+This is an 8-week paid internship open to students who will either graduate or complete their junior year in Spring of 2019.
 Candidates are ideally either from North Carolina or attending a North Carolina College or University.

 This summer’s program will run from June 3, 2019 to July 26, 2019.